 But wait—before you start ripping out drywall, let’s talk about the ”Yeah, but…” moments.

-The Dark Side of Garage Greenhouses (and How to Avoid It)
+The Dark Side of Garage greenhouses (and How to Avoid It)

 Garages weren’t exactly designed for humidity, dirt, or 500 ferns judging your life choices.
 Here’s where things can go sideways: